JEFFREY BURROUGHS FOR ASHEVILLE CITY COUNCIL

 Infrastructure & City Services

-City government must focus on the basics that affect daily life, from reliable infrastructure to responsive public services.
+City government must focus on the basics that affect daily life.
+That includes reliable infrastructure and responsive public services.

 Arts & the Creative Economy